 - 2.8 Communities within East Ayrshire have a strong record of mobilising themselves and initiating and delivering projects.
 In order to ensure there is a planned and inclusive approach to undertaking community projects, the Council supports the development of community action plans, which are developed by and for the community with a high level of buy in from residents across the community.
-These include: - Community-led action plans contain a number of key priorities for action as well as specific projects that communities would like to see implemented. - Placemaking Plans approved as supplementary guidance to the LDP, placemaking plans take a spatial approach to identifying priority sites for development, regeneration or enhancement. - Local Place Plans introduced and supported through the Planning (Scotland) Act 2019, Local Place Plans prepared by local communities, and where appropriate, adopted as Supplementary Guidance, take a place and action based approach to identifying and delivering improvements to communities.
+These include: - Community-led action plans contain a number of key priorities for action as well as specific projects that communities would like to see implemented. - Local Place Plans introduced and supported through the Planning (Scotland) Act 2019, Local Place Plans prepared by local communities, and where appropriate, adopted as Supplementary Guidance, take a place and action based approach to identifying and delivering improvements to communities.